This might be a Canadian thing, but have you ever wondered how beavers can survive on nothing but tree bark?

 Well, that’s about all I wanted to share with you about pine bark extract.
 I hope you’ve developed an appreciation for this great natural nootropic.

-In my next article, I will talk about the many benefits of Noopept, a nootropic with some pretty impressive regenerative properties to offer.
+In my next article, I’ll talk about the many benefits of Noopept, a nootropic with some pretty impressive regenerative properties to offer.